Resolution Systems InstituteResolution Systems InstituteMenuDonate

 PROPERTY ADDRESS

-Collecting the property address provides mediation programs with lots of useful information.
-It can show where programs are having an impact, and which communities are seeing fewer evictions due to their impact.
-They are then able to assess whether this impact is being felt in the communities most in need.
+Collecting the property address provides mediation programs with a lot of useful information.
+It can show where a program is having an impact, and which communities are seeing fewer evictions as a result of the program.
+It is then possible to assess whether this impact is being felt in the communities most in need.

 TECHNOLOGY-RELATED IMPACTS

 In addition to eviction-specific information, programs that are operating virtually may want to know how the technology is affecting participants.
-This can be done by adding technology-specific questions to participant surveys, such as whether they needed to do anything to overcome a barrier to participation (e.g., go to a public place to access a computer or the internet), or whether they experienced technical difficulties.
-This can also be done by adding questions about whether the program brought down barriers to participation (e.g., participants were able to access the program without losing time from work).
+For example, one could add technology-specific questions to participant surveys, such as whether the participant needed to take any steps to overcome a barrier to participation (e.g., go to a public place to access a computer or the internet), or whether they experienced technical difficulties.
+One could also add questions about whether the program reduced barriers to participation (e.g., participants were able to access the program without taking time off work).

 This page is part of our Eviction Mediation Special Topic, which has been generously funded by the American Arbitration Association-International Centre for Dispute Resolution Foundation.

-Continue on to explore our database of known eviction diversion programs from across the country, as well as additional resources.
+Continue on to explore our additional eviction mediation resources from across the United States.

 11 E Adams Street, Suite 500, Chicago, IL 60603